ayoskip/ayoskip.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project. -->

-# [](#header-1)I LOVE PIZZA & CODE
+<h1>I LOVE PIZZA & CODE</h1>

 Autodidact resilient coder with a huge passion for pizza and {code}.
 My journey to becoming a developer started late in 2017 when I got a tip about a Hackathon being hosted by a local non-profit that taught underprivileged minority young adults how to code.
-After completion of the 8 hour hackathon future coders were hand selected for their grit and teamworking skills to  participate in a 14 week intensive full stack coding bootcamp.
+After completion of the 8 hour Hackathon future coders were hand selected for their grit and skills to collaborate with others to  participate in a 14 week intensive full stack coding bootcamp.
 Resilient Coders introduced me to the world of coding but I didn’t actually begin learning how to code until after bootcamp ended.

  * * *